wp-plugins/wp-links/readme.txt

 == Changelog ==

 = 1.5 =
-Added the ability to display an icon next to external link.
+Added the ability to display an icon next to external links.

 = 1.5 =
 Core update